-Closing the Digital Divide: Part 2
+Closing the Digital Divide: Part 2: Customer Service

 Call it serendipity, but I recently experienced a real-world example that supports the subject of my previous blog.
 That one dealt with the erosion of service on the part of traditional brick-and-mortar retailers forced to compete with warehouse discounters and online retailers.
 My basic premise was that decreasing margins and high overhead must ultimately result in reduced funding for customer service and merchandizing.
 Ironically, these are two of the primary, differentiating benefits these establishments have offer to consumers.
 When you couple this to the increasing improvements being made to online shopping and the influence of social media on product choice and purchasing behavior, even the most digitally resistant among us will eventually migrate toward a superior e-tail experience.
 To my mind, the days of the department store are definitely numbered.
 Their raisons d’etre–wide product selection, the convenience of one-stop shopping, and the economies of large-scale buying–are now all done better by online merchants.